yoonminsohappy/yoonminsohappy/README.md

 ### Hi there!
 I'm Yoonmin 👋👋👋

-I'm a software engineer from Republic of Korea, currently working as frontend developer at Crazy Alpaca Inc.
+I'm a frontend developer from Republic of Korea.
 <br/>
+Current interests are software development, data visualization, interactive web application and ux engineering.
 Love to create and share!
 I am always down to collaborate with cool ideas.

 <!--